Inverse problem: Stability, regularization and model discretization in infinite dimension

 We focus here on the recovery of a distributed parameter.

 When looking for distributed parameters we have to discretize these unknown functions.
 Doing so, we reduce the dimension of the problem to something finite.
-But now, the question is: is there any link between the solution we compute and the one of the initial problem?
+But now, the question is: is there any link between the solution we compute and that of the initial problem?
 Then another question: what do we mean with the solution of the initial problem?
 Since a finite number of data does not allow the determination of an infinity of unknowns, the original data misfit functional has to be regularized to ensure the uniqueness of the solution.
 Many times, reducing the unknowns to a finite-dimensional space will provide an adequate regularization: the computed solution will look like a discrete version of the solution we were looking for.
-For example, a naive discretization will often work for solving the deconvolution problem: it will work as long as we do not allow missing frequencies to show up in the numerical solution.
+For example, a naïve discretization will often work for solving the deconvolution problem: it will work as long as we do not allow missing frequencies to show up in the numerical solution.
 But many times, regularization has to be integrated explicitly in the objective function.

 In order to understand what may happen, we have to keep in mind that solving such a linear inverse problem amount to solving a Fredholm integral equation of the first kind:

 where $K$ is the kernel, $x$ and $y$ are vectors of $R^2$, and $\Omega$ is a domain in $R^2$.
 This holds for a 2D application.
 For a 3D application, we consider $x,y \in R^3$.
 Note that here the model parameters $p$ consist of a function and that the response of a model also consists of a function denoted by $d(x)$.
 This equation is an extension to infinite dimension of the matrix equation $d=Fp$ given in the case of discrete problems.